centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 * ERR13712192
 * ERR13712193

+Our data is from the paper: [Faizo AAA et al.(2025)](https://doi.org/10.1371/journal.ppat.1012697).
+The link to the original data is https://www.ebi.ac.uk/ena/browser/view/PRJEB80489.

+To improve the speed of this session, we have also subsampled ~5-10% of the original data.

 ## 1: Explore the data

 We first need to copy the data folder that we will need for this practical into your own home directory.